ad-test

 Cambodian chive cakes

-Coconut ice cream can be found at many local ice cream shops and markets throughout Cambodia and is often served in a cone or cup with a variety of toppings such as chopped nuts, chocolate chips, or sweetened condensed milk.
+Coconut ice cream is often served in a cone or cup with a variety of toppings such as chopped nuts, chocolate chips, or sweetened condensed milk.
+With 1 or 2 dollars, you can get one from many local ice cream shops and markets, especially near tourist sites.

 coconut-ice-cream